instill-ai/community/README.md

 Here's how you can join the conversation and make an impact:

-1. Take a look at our [Instill Core Project](https://github.com/orgs/instill-ai/projects/5) to gain insights into our ongoing roadmap.
+1. Take a look at our [Changelog](https://instill-ai.productlane.com/changelog) to gain insights into our ongoing project progress.
 2. Dive into the ongoing [issues](../../issues) to stay informed about ongoing conversations.
 3. To report a bug or suggest a new feature or improvement, feel free to [open an issue](../../issues/new/choose).